heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-ʕ. *The network threads the galaxy in lines otherspace, bloodlight and dead stars, in encrypting repeaters and entanglement hubs.
+ʕ. *The network threads the galaxy in lines of otherspace, bloodlight and dead stars, in encrypting repeaters and entanglement hubs.
 Yet no hammer, axe, or instrument of iron was to be heard while it was built.*
 <!--*Solomon's Temple was made of whole stone, drafted from the quarry, yet